 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 NOTE: We used this sightseeing map for our personal sightseeing adventures, because of that some notes may not make perfect sense, and some information could be outdated.
 Information on this map was valid at the time of creation.
 All prices are shown in US dollars but are actually Euros (local currency).
-That being said, feel free to save it to your Google account and use it as a starting point (or modify it accordingly) for planning out your personalized itinerary in Belgium.
+That being said, feel free to save it to your Google account and use it as a starting point (or modify it accordingly) for planning out your personalized itinerary in Antwerp, Belgium.

-After exiting that train, we made our way up the escalators, to where we could see the interior of the train station.
-Have your camera handy because the grandiosity and beauty of this train station is worth capturing on storage.
+After exiting that train, we made our way up the escalators to where we could see the interior of the train station.
+Definitely have your camera handy because the grandiosity and beauty of this train station is worth capturing for the scrapbook!
 Both the interior and the exterior of this building will leave an impression.

 Exit the train station and make your way down the main road, De Keyserlei.
 It’s a busy, central road with shops on either side of you.
 Make your way west until you come to Shopping Stadsfeestzaal, in English ‘Festival Hall’.
 Built from 1905 to 1908, it was used as a place for gatherings, exhibitions, and fairs.
 It was restored in 2004 after a fire destroyed the building.
 However, it was built with all of the majestic details of the past.
 Enter to admire the glass dome, mosaic reliefs, and gold leafing, or to shop in the forty stores located in the center.